 Hornbook (18th century, replica).
 Used to teach children to read.

 Quranic writing tablet (North Africa, 19th century?).
 Used in Muslim schools to teach and memorize verses from the Quran.

 Chapbooks: The Good Farmer: or, the Entertaining History of Thomas Wiseman (1820), Anecdotes for Good Children (1830), Short Stories, or Treasures of Truth (1830).

 Sammelband of English almanacs for the year 1754 (Rare Book Collection, AY751 .R4).

 Scribal copies (manuscripts copied from printed books): Cicero, Paradoxa, De Amicitia, De Senectute (after 1494); Paul Felgenhauer, Jehi-Or (17th century), De Forest Collection [Location: range 31: 26, vol. 46]; John Row, The History of the Kirk of Scotland (ca. 1726); Joseph de Ortega Moro letter (ca. 1776); Sebastian de Ocampo manuscript (1800).

 Reference Works / Histories

 The LSU Libraries have an extensive collection of “books about books.”
-Most of it is shelved in the “Z” section on the second floor of Middleton Library.
+Most of it is shelved in the “Z” section on the second floor of LSU Library.
 Materials in Special Collections (Hill Memorial Library) focus on the history of books and printing, book collecting, and the antiquarian book trade.
 Key titles include: